Retirement in New Zealand

 If you do not have a child living in New Zealand, the Temporary Retirement Visitor Visa might be an option for you.

-To be eligible for a Temporary Retirement Visitor Visa you must be 66 years or older and you have to invest NZ$750,000.
+To be eligible for a Temporary Retirement Visitor Visa, you must

 If you hold a Temporary Retirement Visa, you need to apply for a further Temporary Retirement Visa after two years.
 The subsequent visa will be granted under the provision that you still meet policy provisions when the application is submitted.

-The downside of this visa is, that it will not give you peace of mind in the long run, as the policy, your health or financial situation might change over the years and you might then no longer be eligible for a visa.
+The downside of this visa is that it will not give you peace of mind in the long run.
+The visa policy, your health or financial situation might change over the years, and you might then no longer be eligible for a visa.

 Our Senior Licensed Immigration Adviser Dr. Carsten Hallwass points out: